Financial-Times/o-header-services/README.md

 ### Migrating from v2.x.x to v3.x.x

 V2 introduces many new changes to o-header-services.
-It sees the drawer removed, and now uses the primary nav as a drop down menu on smaller viewports.
+It now uses the primary nav as a drawer menu on smaller viewports.
 It removes a large dependency on o-header, and changes multiple class names and markup.
 It also removes most public mixins, and introduces a single public mixin, `oHeaderServices`;
 <!-- private mixins here -->
 The markup for a full header has changed in the following way: